simonpenel/thirdkind/README.md

     -I : display internal species nodes
     -J : with option -t, display the abundance of redudant transfers -k size: size of the circles, crosses, squares, etc.
+    -K Bezier parameter: curvature of the transfers and branches leading to free living organisms.
     -l factor : use branch length, multiplied by the given factor -L : display as landscape
     -m : the input file (-f) is a list of recphyloxml files